ProDVX/ProDVX_Demo/README.md

 - When the app first starts no token is provided.
 - Tap "Set new API Token".
 You can set it in two ways:
   - Manual entry:
-    - Enter the token or paste from another application
+    - Enter the token using virtual/on-screen keyboard or USB keyboard
+    - Paste from another application
-  - Configuration File
+  - Configuration File:
     - Create a "configuration.json" file  (example below)
     - Place it on the device
     - When tapping above button, tap "Pick a file"